-Senator Casey is committed to further strengthening the unbreakable bond between the United States and Israel and to promoting peace and security throughout the Middle East.
+Senator Casey is committed to the unbreakable bond between the United States and Israel and to promoting peace and security throughout the Middle East.
 A stable and secure Israel is in our national security interest and has been a cornerstone of our foreign policy for more than half a century.
 The United States benefits enormously from cooperating with Israel on counterterrorism, intelligence and defense.

 Senator Casey has visited Israel five times during his tenure as Senator (May 2009, July 2010, April 2013, February 2016, and September 2016) to discuss cooperation between our two countries with senior Israeli officials.
 Senator Casey believes that supporting a strong relationship with Israel promotes U.S. security and advances our national interests.

 Senator Casey is a consistent and vocal advocate for robust security assistance to Israel.